laurapm/eco-smart-pot/database/schema_design/README.md

 ## Model Version

 It simply helps tracking the changes through versions.
-It is self-explainatory.
+It is self-explanatory.
 It also should help implementing the
 [schema versioning pattern](https://www.mongodb.com/blog/post/building-with-patterns-the-schema-versioning-pattern).